-Components: Your grade is based on participation in class (20%), a midterm (30%), and a research proposal paper (50%, divided across multiple assignments).
+Components: Your grade is based on participation in class (20%), a midterm (20%), a research proposal paper (40%, divided across multiple assignments), and a take-home final exam (20%).

-The midterm will exist of a take-home exam with open ended essay questions regarding the readings and the material discussed in class.
-The midterm will cover all the material dealt with up until then and will take place on October 13.
+The midterm and final will both exist of a take-home exam with open ended essay questions regarding the readings and the material discussed in class.
+The midterm will cover all the material dealt with up until then and will take place on October 12.
+The final exam will cover the material dealt with after the midterm and will be scheduled to include our official exam date.

-The research proposal will exist of a 18-20 page double-spaced paper engaging a specific puzzle regarding campaigns and elections in relation to the readings you will read in this course.
+The research proposal will exist of a 10-to-12-page double-spaced paper engaging a specific puzzle regarding campaigns and elections in relation to the readings you will read in this course.
 Note that this paper concerns a proposal of a research project - it is not about actually executing the project, but about producing a paper presenting a clear research question regarding campaigns and elections that could be executed.
-The grade you receive for the paper as a whole is based on your initial one-page proposal (10% of the total paper grade), your subsequent updated proposal (20%), and the final paper you submit at the end of the semester (70%).
+The grade you receive for the paper as a whole is based on an initial one-page proposal (10% of the total paper grade), your subsequent updated proposal (20%), and the final paper you submit at the end of the semester (70%).

 Throughout the course we will be discussing the question of how political scientists can test their claims using different research methodologies.
-On October 24 we will use our class to talk about how to design a research project in political science and brainstorm potential ideas.
+On October 23 we will use our class to talk about how to design a research project in political science and brainstorm potential ideas.
 On October 27 you will submit a one-page proposal for the topic of your final paper, the research question you will be trying to answer, and a brief and basic outline of the methodological approach you will be taking in trying to answer your research question.
 You will receive feedback on this assignment and you can make any changes you want in response (including changing the question, or even the entire topic).

-For November 14 you will prepare for discussion in class a 5-page paper outlining your updated research question, a short initial literature review on the topic, and a basic outline of your updated methodological approach.
+For November 13 you will prepare for discussion in class a 5-page paper outlining your updated research question, a short initial literature review on the topic, and a basic outline of your updated methodological approach.
 On November 17 you will submit this 5-page paper to me.
-On December 5, we will use all our class time to workshop your updated proposal projects with other students.
-The final paper, which will include a more extensive literature review, updated discussion of your research question, and methodological approach, is due on December 12.
+On December 4, we will use all our class time to workshop full drafts of your proposal projects with other students.
+The final paper, which will include a more extensive literature review, updated discussion of your research question, and methodological approach, is due on December 8.